nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 4. The success response is printed to the user through the terminal.
 5. The `schedule.txt` will also be rewritten to reflect the changes.

-The following sequence illustrates how the `schedule /clear` command works in greater details:
+The following sequence illustrates how the `schedule /clear` command works in greater detail:

 <span class="box info">:memo: To simplify the sequence diagram, some method invocations that deemed to be trivial
  have been removed from the sequence diagram.
 Reference frames will be elaborated further